krake747/hangar-747/golang/README.md

 ### Reflections

-I migrated the original file-based bookstore to a database-backed API using Echo, learning the power of web frameworks for structured development.
-Echo simplified routing and middleware, allowing me to focus on business logic rather than low-level HTTP handling.
-Integrating SQLite taught me about transactions, prepared statements, and data persistence beyond files.
+I migrated the original file-based bookstore to a modern API using Echo and SQLite.
+Echo made routing and middleware much simpler compared to manual HTTP handling, letting me focus on the logic instead of boilerplate.

-Adopting structured logging with slog improved observability, and adding comprehensive tests ensured reliability.
-Setting up golangci-lint for code quality and GitHub Actions for CI expanded my DevOps skills, enforcing standards automatically.
+Integrating SQLite was a big step – learning about databases, transactions, and prepared statements felt daunting at first, but it showed me how much more reliable data handling can be beyond just files.

-The migration highlighted the importance of modular architecture, separating handlers, models, and clients.
-I also learned about defer patterns for resource management and problem details for API errors.
-This project solidified my understanding of building production-ready Go services.
+Setting up structured logging with slog and comprehensive tests improved the whole development process.
+Adding golangci-lint and GitHub Actions for CI expanded my DevOps knowledge, making code quality automatic.

-I expanded the original CRUD operations, added proper error responses, and integrated tooling for maintainability.
-The journey from simple file storage to a robust API demonstrated Go's strengths in web development.
+Things I'm still getting used to are defer patterns for resource cleanup and structured error responses.
+Overall, this project taught me the value of frameworks and tools in building maintainable Go services.
+It was a solid next step after the basics.